 To begin with, we need to understand how our bodies function.
 At the base of our brain rests a small gland called the Pituitary Gland.
 Despite the fact that the Pituitary Gland is small, it is the control unit to other hormonal glands, for example, Adrenals and Thyroid, which are vital to a vast part of controlling your body and general wellbeing.

-According to Dr Turner, in order to keep a sustainable balance in your body, the Pituitary Gland sends signals (hormones) into the circulatory system to the other organs and glands in your body to control or create their own hormones as needed.
+According to our medical source, in order to keep a sustainable balance in your body, the Pituitary Gland sends signals (hormones) into the circulatory system to the other organs and glands in your body to control or create their own hormones as needed.

 “These hormones are keeping your body strong and healthy.
 Unfortunately, as we age they will start to decline.”

 One of the hormones produced by the brain’s Pituitary Gland is Human Growth Hormone (GH or HGH).
 Human Growth Hormone keeps up body regulation, the digestive system and insulin levels.

 But what signals the Pituitary Gland?
 Growth Hormone Releasing Hormone (GHRH), which originates from the Hypothalamus.

 How Peptides Work